bfmkr/portfolio/Spreadsheet Demo.md

 ## Acknowledgements

-Thanks to Dr David Ardia for the DataCamp class [Financial Analytics in Spreadsheets](https://www.datacamp.com/courses/financial-analytics-in-spreadsheets), from which the stock ABC price data seen in *Table 1* was taken.
+Thanks to Dr David Ardia for the DataCamp class [Financial Analytics in Spreadsheets](https://www.datacamp.com/courses/financial-analytics-in-spreadsheets), from which the fictional stock ABC data seen in *Table 1* was taken.
 All data analysis and any errors are my own work.